jquad-group/backstage-jquad/README.md

 # Use the plugin

-In a `Component` add the annotation `tektonci/build-namespace`.
+In a `Component` add the annotation `tektonci/build-namespace` or `tektonci/pipeline-label-selector`.
 E.g. to get the pipelines from the `microservice-build` namespace:

 ```
 apiVersion: backstage.io/v1alpha1